lyoshenka/papers/README.md

 [PDF](https://github.com/lyoshenka/papers/raw/master/a-proxy-for-all-your-semantic-needs.pdf)

+Measures of Semantic Relatedness (MSRs) are computational means for assessing the relative meaning of terms.
+More specifically, MSRs take the form of computer programs that can extract relatedness between any two terms based on large text corpora.
+Among the many contributions of MSRs are cognitive modeling applications (e.g. Pirolli & Fu, 2003), augmented search engine technology (e.g. Dumais, 2003), and essay grading algorithms used by ETS (e.g. Landauer & Dumais, 1997).
+Here we introduce an ongoing effort to centralize and unify MSR technology – a publicly available MSR Web Server

 *Veksler, V. D., Grintsvayg, A., Lindsey, R., & Gray, W. D. (2007).
 A proxy for all your semantic needs.
 Proceedings of the 29th Annual Meeting of the Cognitive Science Society, Nashville, TN.*

 ## Be Wary of What Your Computer Reads: The Effects of Corpus Selection on Measuring Semantic Relatedness